 Public reporting burden for this collection of information is estimated to average 30 minutes per response, including time for reviewing instruction, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget, Paperwork Reduction Project (0348-0046), Washington, D.C.
 20503.

 FORM LDB - LIST OF PROPOSED MWBE/SDVOB’s

-Complete Form LDB Table 1 to list all proposed MWBE/SDVOBs in the Proposer’s team and total commitments.
-Complete Form LDB Table 2 to list proposed work items of MWBE/SDVOB utilization for which MWBE/SDVOB firms have not yet been assigned by the Proposer, excluding MWBE/SDVOB activity covered in Form LDB Table 1.

-Note 1: For cross reference between NYSDOT work codes and NAICS work codes, go to:

-MWBE Directory: https://ny.newnycontracts.com/

-SDVOB Directory: https://online.ogs.ny.gov/SDVOB/search

-NAICS: https://www.naics.com/naics-drilldown-table/

-Use additional rows / sheets as necessary.